videojs/videojs-contrib-hls/README.md

 The global `videojs.Hls` also exposes an `xhr` property.
 Specifying a `beforeRequest` function on that will allow you to intercept the options for *all* requests in every player on a page.
+For consistency across browsers the video source should be set at runtime once the video player is ready.

 Example
 ```javascript